yagnikposhiya/eternal-web/README.md

-# Eternal
+# eternal-web
-An appointment booking voice AI agent
+A repository contains frontend for an appointment booking voice AI agent.